Baking Gaussian Splatting into Diffusion Denoiser for Fast and Scalable Single-stage Image-to-3D Generation and Reconstruction: Experiment

 We chain stable diffusion~\cite{stable_diffusion} or FLUX with DiffusionGS to perform text-to-3D in Fig.~\ref{fig:teaser} and \ref{fig:wild_object_demo}, our method can handle hard cases with furry appearance, shadow, flat illustration, complex geometry, and even specularity.

-\textbf{Scene-level Generation.} Since single-view scene generation is less studied.
-We train three SOTA scene reconstruction models including GS-LRM~\cite{gslrm}, pixelSplat~\cite{pixelsplat}, and pixelNeRF~\cite{pixelnerf} with single input view and the same number of supervised views as DiffusionGS for fair comparison.
-Tab.~\ref{tab:realestate10k} reports the quantitative results on RealEstate10K test set.
-Our method significantly outperforms the SOTA method GS-LRM~\cite{gslrm} by 2.91 dB in PSNR and 75.68 in FID score.
-Fig.~\ref{fig:teaser},~\ref{fig:scene_demo}, and~\ref{fig:scene_compare} depict the visual results of indoor and outdoor scene generation with occlusion and rotation.
-In Fig.~\ref{fig:scene_compare}, previous deterministic methods all render very blurry images.
-In contrast, our DiffusionGS can generate the detailed contents behind the obstacle and outside the prompt view.
-We chain Sora~\cite{sora} with our DiffusionGS to perform text-to-scene.
-As shown in Fig.~\ref{fig:teaser}, when moving the camera, our DiffusionGS can reliably generate novel views for both indoor and outdoor scenes prompted by Sora.
+\textbf{Single-view Scene Reconstruction.} We compare our method with three feedforwad methods (Flash3D~\cite{flash3d}, Splatter-Image~\cite{splatter_image}, and pixelNeRF~\cite{pixelnerf}) and one SDS-based method VistaDream~\cite{vistadream}.
+For fair comparison, we train the feedforward methods with the same scene data as DiffusionGS.
+Tab.~\ref{tab:realestate10k} reports the results on RealEstate10K.
+Our method outperforms the SOTA method Flash3D~\cite{gslrm} by 1.34 dB in PSNR and 19.16 in FID score.
+Fig.~\ref{fig:teaser},~\ref{fig:scene_demo}, and~\ref{fig:scene_compare} depict the visual results of indoor and outdoor scene reconstruction.
+In Fig.~\ref{fig:scene_compare}, pixelNeRF and Splatter-Image render blurry images.
+Although using monocular depth estimator, Flash3D and VistaDream still produce blur, artifacts, noise, and black spots in the occluded region of novel views.
+In contrast, as our DiffusionGS can generate the views along the camera trajectory to predict more refined and structured Gaussian point clouds, it can reconstruct clearer details of scenes with occlusion, \textbf{without using depth estimator}.

+We also compare our method and the SOTA 2D view synthesis method PhotoNVS~\cite{photonvs} with post-hoc Gaussian fitting in Tab.~\ref{tab:compare_2d}.
+Our method outperforms PhotoNVS by 6.32 dB in PSNR and 12.43 in FID.
+Fig.~\ref{fig:compare_2d} (b) and (c) show the comparison of rendered views and depth maps.
+Due to the lack of 3D models, PhotoNVS show limitations in perceiving 3D structure and cannot ensure view-consistency.
+In Fig.~\ref{fig:compare_2d} (b), PhotoNVS fails to reveal the room.
+The generated images also contain many view-inconsistent contents, as depicted in the blue boxes of Fig.~\ref{fig:compare_2d} (a) and (b).
+Plus, using post-hoc 3D Gaussians to fit the generated views takes a long time ($\sim$ 40 minutes) and suffers from the over-fitting issue due to view inconsistency.
+Thus, in Fig.~\ref{fig:compare_2d} (b), the post-hoc Gaussian fails to predict the depth. \textbf{In contrast}, as shown in Fig.~\ref{fig:compare_2d} (c), our method can generate more view-consistent images and more accurate 3D structure in 6s.

+We chain Sora~\cite{sora} with our method to perform text-to-scene in Fig.~\ref{fig:teaser}.
+Our method can reliably render novel views for both indoor and outdoor scenes prompted by Sora.